sushiswap/interface/apps/dao/docs/DEVELOPMENT.md

 Fetch safe information by clicking the following url: [http://localhost:3000/dao/api/safes/update](http://localhost:3000/dao/api/safes/update)

-The http response should be 200 with a message similarly to this:
+The response should be 200 after a few minutes with a message similarly to this:

 ```sh
 Updated info on 14 of 14 safes.